 The practice's computer system alerted GPs if a patient was also a carer.
-The practice had identified 135 patients as carers (2% of the practice list).
-Written information was available on a notice board to direct carers to the various avenues of support available to them.
+The practice had identified 125 patients as carers (5% of the practice list).
+Written information was available to direct carers to the various avenues of support available to them.